knightedcodemonkey/jsx/docs/ts-plugin.md

 ```

 The directive applies only to the next tagged template, making it safe to mix DOM wrappers and React islands inside the same file without global config churn.

+Directives can be line or block comments, and they work even when the tag name is custom (for example, if you alias `jsx` to `html`).

+## TSX runtime integration

+`@knighted/jsx` bundles a `jsx-runtime` entrypoint, so setting `"jsxImportSource": "@knighted/jsx"` gives the TypeScript compiler everything it needs for TSX files.

+Remember that DOM-mode helpers return `JsxRenderable` (real DOM nodes, strings, iterables, etc.) while React-mode helpers return `ReactElement`.
+When sharing utilities between the two ecosystems, let inference pick the right return type and only cast when you truly need DOM-only APIs.

 ## Helpful types